dongheenam/dongheenam.info/content/posts/2022/svelte-dynamic-styling/index.md

 </div>
 ```

-### TL;DR

-If you just want the code without any explanations, explore [this REPL](https://svelte.dev/repl/060d8275145246e6991003d5eac1972c?version=3.55.0).

-### Dependencies
+{{% note title="Note" color="gold" %}}

-Because creating a color system is a painful task, I will use [Radix colors](https://www.radix-ui.com/colors) for the component.
-The library provides CSS variables for their color scheme, which essentially looks like:
+Because creating a colour system is a painful task, I will use [Radix colors](https://www.radix-ui.com/colors) for the component.
+The library provides CSS variables for their colour scheme, which essentially looks like:

 ```css {path="'@radix-ui/colors/gray.css'"}
 #root {